 As we said, even the best properties will get negative reviews.
 The unfortunate truth is that you can’t please all the people all the time.
 But you can watch for patterns.
 Do you keep getting reviews complaining about your gate being broken?
 Or a member of your team who is rude?
 Or residents who don’t pick up after their pets?
 These are issues you need to address.
 Get the gate fixed.
 Re-train or re-assign the rude employee.
 Come up with a plan to handle pet waste.
 Residents will appreciate your efforts and will be more likely to revise or update a negative review.

 Having an easy-to-navigate apartment website with accurate photos and useful, relevant information about your community is crucial.
 The Respage Chatbot is an amazing apartment website tool to help you engage with prospects and be available to them 24/7.
 If a prospect is intrigued enough to come in for a tour, give them the best possible experience by answering questions accurately and being friendly.
-If that goes well, ensure that the apartment application and move-in process goes smoothly.
+If that goes well, ensure that the apartment application and move-in process go smoothly.
 And when they become residents of your community, make sure this great treatment continues and it wasn’t just to get them to sign a lease.

 If you’d like a hand in building a great online reputation, check out the collection of apartment marketing services from Respage and get started today!